ChronoLoop/onepieceQL/README.md

 ## Introduction

-OnePieceQL is a GraphQL API that provides extensive data pertaining to the One Piece universe, a popular manga and anime series.
+OnePieceQL is a GraphQL API that provides extensive data about the One Piece universe, a popular manga and anime series.

 You can view the live [documentation](https://onepieceql.up.railway.app)